Dom-Antoni/RETAKE_Analysis/README.md

-Here's an adjusted version of your README file, making the instructions clearer and more concise for users:

 RETAKE_Analysis:
 This repository contains the R code and data required to reproduce the findings from the microbial analysis of the RETAKE experiment conducted on Helgoland in Spring 2023.